 Bowling style Slow left-arm chinaman

-|Only First-class||Central Zone v North Zone at Mohali, Oct 22-25, 2014 scorecard|
+|First-class debut||Central Zone v North Zone at Mohali, Oct 22-25, 2014 scorecard|

 |List A debut||Railways v Uttar Pradesh at Nagpur, Nov 7, 2014 scorecard|

-|Twenty20 debut||Uttar Pradesh v Vidarbha at Nagpur, Mar 31, 2014 scorecard|
+|T20s debut||Uttar Pradesh v Vidarbha at Nagpur, Mar 31, 2014 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Kuldeep Yadav started as a fast bowler when he first joined a cricket academy in Kanpur, but was asked by his coach Kapil Pandey to switch to something much rarer - chinaman.
-The change wasn't smooth - Kuldeep admitted that he had even cried once - but he soon realised bowling bowling spin was the way forward for him.
+Kuldeep Yadav started as a fast bowler when he first joined a cricket academy in Kanpur, but was asked by his coach Kapil Pandey to switch to something much rarer - left-arm wristspin.
+The change wasn't smooth - Kuldeep admitted that he had even tried once - but he soon realised bowling left-arm wristspin was the way forward for him.
 And he was good at it too, having not only solid control over the length, but also a potent wrong'un among his variations.

-There haven't been too many bowlers of his ilk in India, with the most recent names in the international game all having come from Australia.
-Kuldeep, therefore, attracted immediate attention after successful stints at the Under-19 level.
+There haven't been too many bowlers of his ilk in India, and Kuldeep, therefore, attracted immediate attention after successful stints at the Under-19 level.

-Kuldeep played his first India U-19 game in April 2012 as a 17-year-old and and despite picking up wickets almost every time he played, he stayed below the radar.
+Kuldeep played his first India U-19 game in April 2012 as a 17-year old and and despite consistently taking wickets, he stayed below the radar.
 It was the 2014 edition of the U-19 World Cup in Dubai that pushed his stocks higher.
-After a wicketless spell in the opening game against Pakistan, Yadav picked up a hat-trick in the next game against Scotland.
+After a wicketless spell in the opening game against Pakistan, Kuldeep picked up a hat-trick in the next game against Scotland.
 "As Kuldeep, mere ko wicket nikaalna hai (As Kuldeep, I knew I had to take wickets)," he said after the match.